djordjevic-milan/sample-task/README.md

 For application we are using app from following repository https://github.com/madhurajayashanka/docker-mysql-nodejs-reactjs-app

 This repo already provide us with Dockerfile's that are ready for build.
 Images for application are built manually with docker build command and pushed to github repo on this location. https://github.com/djordjevic-milan?tab=packages.
 Images are publicly available.
-Application is desined to run on localhost which will be important later on when we have to access backend.
+Application is desined to run on localhost which will be important later on, when we have to access backend.
 For that we will need to expose port 3000 on localhost.
-This was mentioned Prerequirements block, when we talk about Kubernetes client installation.
+This was mentioned "Prerequirements" block, when we talk about Kubernetes client installation.

 After k8s cluster is up we can check node status with `kubectl get nodes`